 The VFD in the control panel has a fault.
 This can be loss in Ethernet communication such as when a new program is downloaded.
 It could also be a true VFD fault such as motor overcurrent.

 HIGH TEMP ALARM

-In the event temperature exceeds 190°F, the High Temp Alarm activates and current washes abort.
+The system is set to a max temperature of 180°F. In the event temperature exceeds 180°F, the High Temp Alarm activates and current washes abort.

 HIGH COND ALARM